01 of 15

 Removing The Spacers and Excess Mortar

-Once you have the first quadrant complete, use a pair of needlenose plyers to pull the spacers up out from between the tiles so that they don’t end up setting into the mortar as it dries.
+Once you have the first quadrant complete, use a pair of needle nose pliers to pull the spacers up out from between the tiles so that they don’t end up getting into the mortar as it dries.
 If any adhesive has seeped up into the spaces between individual pieces, employ a shop knife to remove it.

-Then you can move on to the next quadrant, laying your first tile in the center space bordered by two lines of the chalk cross that you originally created.
-Continue to place spacers between individual... pieces, and work in rows following the already installed slate as a guide to ensure that everything comes out straight, even, and consistent.
+Then you can move on to the next quadrant, laying your first tile in the center space bordered by two lines of the chalk cross that you created.
+Continue to place spacers between individual pieces, and... work in rows following the already installed slate as a guide to ensure that everything comes out straight, even, and consistent.
 As noted earlier always be aware of your position, and don’t back yourself into a corner that you will not be able to escape from without stepping on your finished but not yet dry work.
-The method for levelling pieces can also be employed periodically to keep the installation as even as possible.Continue to 11 of 15 below.
+The method for leveling pieces can also be employed periodically to keep the installation as even as possible.Continue to 11 of 15 below.

 11 of 15

 Once you’re completely done, give the mortar adhesive at least 40 hours to dry.
 Keeping the space well ventilated with fans and open windows can help to speed up this process.
 In some cases, the manufacturer’s packaging will indicate that it requires a longer period to fully set.
 Always follow their instructions, and do not allow anyone to step on the floor until it has hardened into a solid installation.Continue to 12 of 15 below.

 12 of 15